MEFA’s U.Fund, the Massachusetts 529 college savings plan, offers you control and flexibility as you save for a child’s college education.

 - Earnings are not taxed as they accumulate, and withdrawals are tax free when used for qualified higher education expenses*

-- Savings can be used at any accredited college in the United States and some foreign institutions
+- Savings can be used at any accredited college in the United States and some foreign institutions.
+Learn about spending your 529 funds here.

 - Family members can add to your 529 account through College Gifting